 Degrees to Revolutions Converter

-Enter the angle in degrees below to get the value converted to revolutions.
+Enter the angle in degrees below to convert it to revolutions.

 Result in Revolutions: